ibm-cloud-docs/assistant/dialog-runtime.md

 # How the dialog is processed
 {: #dialog-runtime}

-Understand how your dialog is processed when a person interacts with your instance of the deployed {{site.data.keyword.conversationshort}} service at run time.
+Understand how your dialog is processed when a person interacts with your assistant at run time.
 {: shortdesc}

 ## Anatomy of a dialog call